 The bright green and yellow sponges you see in your grocery store aisles are typically made from plastic.
 According to The Center for International Environmental Law’s report Plastic & Climate: The Hidden Costs of a Plastic Planet, manufacturing and incinerating plastic produced more than 850 million metric tons of greenhouse gases in 2019 alone.

 Sponges Are Frequently Replaced

 If 1 million households toss one sponge a year, that’s 1 million sponges sitting in landfills or being incinerated.
 If 1 million households toss out one sponge per week, that’s 52 million sponges.
-With almost 140 million households in the United States, that adds up to a staggering amount of plastic trash.
+With more than 122 million households in the United States, that adds up to a staggering amount of plastic trash.

 Sponges Create Microplastic Pollution

 When you wash your dishes with a sponge, it sheds tiny fibers.
 These fibers, a type of microplastics, can’t be filtered out by water treatment plants.
 These end up in the ocean where they join the millions of metric tons of plastic dumped there every year.